WWE Bad Blood (2003): Storylines

 The other featured preliminary match was Goldberg versus Chris Jericho in a singles match.
 The buildup to the match began on the May 12 episode of Raw, where a "mystery assailant" attempted to run Goldberg over with a vehicle, though Goldberg was able to avoid it.
 Later that night, Goldberg went on to defeat Christian in a Steel Cage match.
 On the May 19 episode of Raw, it was revealed that Lance Storm was the "mystery assailant".
 He, however, told Austin that he was only hired to run Goldberg over, and that Jericho conspired the attack.
 On the May 26 episode of Raw, Jericho held a in-ring segment titled The Highlight Reel.
-During the segment, he explained that he conspired the attack because he grew jealous towards Goldberg's success in WCW, disliking Goldberg's ego and felt that since joining the WWE, he had achieved everything he had ever wanted in his career, especially becoming the first WWE Undisputed Champion in history and all that was left was to defeat Goldberg and challenged him to a singles match at Bad Blood.
+During the segment, he explained that he conspired the attack because he grew jealous towards Goldberg's success in WCW, disliking Goldberg's ego and felt that since joining WWE, he had achieved everything he had ever wanted in his career, especially becoming the first WWE Undisputed Champion in history and all that was left was to defeat Goldberg and challenged him to a singles match at Bad Blood.
 Afterwards, Goldberg came down to the ring and accepted Jericho's challenge, and as he was about to perform a spear, Jericho sprayed Goldberg's eyes with pepper spray.

-A non-physical rivalry developed between the Co-General Managers, Stone Cold Steve Austin and Eric Bischoff, who were feuding over who was the better authority.
+A non-physical rivalry developed between the Co-General Managers, "Stone Cold" Steve Austin and Eric Bischoff, who were feuding over who was the better authority.
 On the June 2 episode of Raw, it was announced that both men would face each other in a series of non-wrestling contests labeled the "Redneck Triathlon" at Bad Blood.
 The contests would include a belching contest, a pie eating contest, and a singing contest.